-This proposed amendment would not affect the identified reasonably foreseeable methods of compliance with the OTC Policy, nor would it cause any additional environmental impacts beyond what was identified in the 2010 Final SED, as illustrated by the above discussion, together with sections 5.3, 5.5, 5.5, and 6.1.
-Therefore, continued operation of Alamitos, Huntington Beach, Ormond Beach, Redondo Beach and Diablo Canyon under their current operational configuration does not constitute an increase in impacts relative to the baseline identified in the 2010 Final SED.
+This proposed amendment would not affect the identified reasonably foreseeable methods of compliance with the OTC Policy, nor would it result in any new significant environmental impacts or a substantial increase in the severity of previously identified significant effects beyond what was identified in the 2010 Final SED, as illustrated by the above discussion, together with sections 5.3, 5.5, 5.5, and 6.1.
+Therefore, continued operation of Alamitos, Huntington Beach, Ormond Beach, Redondo Beach and Diablo Canyon under their current operational configuration does not constitute an increase in impacts relative to the baseline identified in the 2010 Final SED and does not require subsequent or supplemental environmental analysis.